NCAS-CMS/cfa-conventions/source/cfa.md

 Each fragment has a generic form for which

-* the entirety of the fragment's data contributes to the aggregated data;
+* the fragment's data provides the values for a unique part of the aggregated data,

-* the fragment's data contributes provides the values for a unique part of the aggregated data;
+* the entirety of the fragment's data contributes to the aggregated data,

-* each dimension of the fragment's data corresponds to a unique aggregated dimension;
+* each dimension of the fragment's data corresponds to a unique aggregated dimension,

-* the fragment's data dimensions have the same relative order as the aggregated dimensions in the aggregated data;
+* the fragment's data dimensions have the same relative order as the aggregated dimensions in the aggregated data,

-* each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing) as its corresponding aggregated dimension;
+* each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing in physical space) as its corresponding aggregated dimension,

-* the fragment has the same physical units as the aggregated variable;
+* the fragment has the same physical units as the aggregated variable,

 * any other fragment attributes, and associated metadata variables associated with the fragment (such as coordinate variables) are